 Chef Adam Dulye

 Dulye (pronounced “doo-lee”) is executive chef for the Brewers Association and CraftBeer.com.
-Dulye is a Culinary Institute of America graduate who has helmed kitchens with a craft beer focus from the mountains of Colorado to San Francisco, California.
+Dulye is a Culinary Institute of America graduate who has helmed kitchens with a craft beer focus from the mountains of Colorado to San Francisco.
 Dulye also oversees the culinary side of SAVOR®: An American Craft Beer and Food Experience, Paired at the Great American Beer Festival® and the World Beer Cup®.

 Herz is the Craft Beer Program director at the Brewers Association, publisher of CraftBeer.com.
 She is a BJCP-certified beer judge, an award-winning homebrewer, a Certified Cicerone® and a beer educator.
 She has been featured by The Splendid Table, The Food Network’s Unwrapped, CNBC’s Closing Bell, Good Morning America Live and is a regular beer blogger for HuffPost Taste.
 She is also the co-author of “Beer Pairing: The Essential Guide from the Pairing Pros” from Voyageur Press.

 Order Printed Copies of the Course!

-In addition to the digital version of the course, which remains free to download below, printed copies can now be purchased.
-Priced with students and educators in mind, the printed course is available for $6.95.
+In addition to the digital version of the course, which remains free to download below, you can purchase printed copies.
+Priced with students and educators in mind, the printed course is available for $17.
 If more than 10 copies are ordered, the price drops to $12 each.

 Understanding how to taste, pour and present beer allows chefs to better integrate beer with food.
 Section Two includes the first tasting session, takes a detailed look at what makes up a beer’s flavor profile and provides instructions about how to properly pour and present craft beer.